 Pour Sauce Over Enchiladas:

-Distribute the creamy sauce evenly over the rolled enchiladas, ensuring they’re well-coated.
+Unceremoniously spread the creamy sauce over the rolled enchiladas, rolling them in it so they’re well-coated.

 Top with Cheese: